bfeitknecht/vault/sem4/DMDB/VRL/DMDB-v-w05.md

     - $X$ is a superkey
     - $Y$ is attribute of at least one key
 - BCNF, same as 3NF but without last condition, i.e. only store same information once
-- BCNF does not preserve all FD while 3NF does
+    - does not preserve all FD while 3NF does
-- BCNF does not get rid of all data redundancies, only ones causes by FD
+    - does not get rid of all data redundancies, only ones caused by FD
 - lossless decomposition up to 4NF